-Based on its ingredients alone, Nature’s Recipe Grain Free moist dog food looks like an above-average wet product.
+Based on its ingredients alone, Nature’s Recipe Grain Free dog food trays looks like an above-average wet product.

 Above-average protein.
 Below-average fat.
 And below-average carbs when compared to a typical wet dog food.

 Free of any plant-based protein boosters, this looks like the profile of a canned dog food containing an abundance of meat.

 Nature’s Recipe Grain Free is a wet dog food using a significant amount of named meats as its dominant source of animal protein, thus earning the brand 5 stars.

 Nature’s Recipe Dog Food

-The following list (if present) includes all dog food recalls since 2009 directly related to Nature’s Recipe.
-If there are no recalls listed in this section, we have not yet reported any events.
+The following automated list (if present) includes all dog food recalls since 2009 related to Nature’s Recipe.

 - Nature’s Recipe Dog Treats Recall (10/13/2012)